codybloemhard/eliza/README.md

   - edge padding: 20
   - plate corners: 5
   - kerf: 0.15
-- Elite C dimensions: 19mm x 35mm x 5mm
-- plate switches selection: 247.498mm x 102.721mm at 26.947, 29.393
-- top at 23.945, 26.208 which is relative to switches selection at: -3.002, -3.185
-- stroke: 0.189mm (plate)
-- 976 gr: (6 x 3mm + 2mm) x (29 cm x 14 cm) perspex clear pmma + foil + stickers
-- laserboost cutplate:
-  - 2mm screw holes perfect
-  - 3.5mm standof holes to small (or stand of to thick)
-  - switches fit, but are fitted horizontally (ok with cherry profile)
-    - not true, it does fit right but it's really tight
-  - 320 gr
-- many separate parts + shipping is expensive
-- budget lasers brm lasers: 46x26 cm workspace, takes DXF R14 via RDWorks
+- Budget lasers brm lasers: 46x26 cm workspace, takes DXF R14 via RDWorks
 - RDWorks import cannot handle primitives(wrong scale), convert all primitives to paths
 - RDWorks has wrong uniform scale, need to go in inkscape to see how big your objects are and set it in RDWorks
 - RDWorks is a sad piece of software that freaks out if you enter a floating point number that doesn't have 3 digits after the dot
-- RDWorks UI is ugly and crap
+- RDWorks UI is ugly and crap(windows 98 looking mf)
-- laser cutter did some random things wrong:
+- Laser cutter did some random things wrong:
   - little indentation that doesn't exist in file
-  - a whole wrong part that never existed, looks like a weird combination of files
+  - A whole wrong part that never existed, looks like a weird combination of files
-- Parts mostly fit, but a few holes are just a bit off so it doesn't (tolerances?)
-- Metal part not completely matches up with acrylic parts(standoff holes too small)

-## Things that are stuffed
+## Things that are scuffed

 - The plate and the acrylic mounting holes didn't quite line up and I drilled out the plate
 - The laser cutting didn't cut through each layer all the way through and breaking them out left some scuffed edges on some layers
 - My switch lubing consistency is not optimal...
 - My hand finish on the plate is scuffed
 - Keeping finger prints that oxidize off the plate is hard, I gave up on the backside...
+- The top layer switches cutout could be better:
+  - The gap is inconsistent
+  - the gap could be smaller
+- Plan was to have a solid wire manhatten style handwire
+  - Rows are just diode rows
+  - Columns are only manhatten-ish-inspired

 ## Costs including shipping, tax, import in EUR (for me personally)